pzeleznjak/ekv-store/README.md

 Import the module using Import-Module Cmdlet with -Path argument pointing to the directory where the EKVStore_PS.psd1 file is located.

-Most of the Cmdlets have a -Password parameter which expects a Secure String value of the Encrypted Key-Value store master password.
+Most of the Cmdlets have a -Password parameter which expects a [Secure String](https://learn.microsoft.com/en-us/dotnet/api/system.security.securestring?view=net-9.0) value of the Encrypted Key-Value store master password.
 To define a Secure String variable to be used as the master password, you can use the following command:

 `$ekvpass = Read-Host -AsSecureString`

 ### New-EKVStore
 - Creates a new empty Encrypted Key-Value store and sets its master password
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to create
+    - Name - String - Name of the Encrypted Key-Value store to create
-    - Password - Master Password of the Encrypted Key-Value store to create
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to create
-    - Force - Flag which forces the command to create the specified Encrypted Key-Value store even if the target copy store already exists, overwriting it
+    - Force - SwitchParameter - Flag which forces the command to create the specified Encrypted Key-Value store even if the target copy store already exists, overwriting it
 - Inputs - None
 - Outputs - Boolean - Flag which indicates whether the operation was successful

 ### Add-EKVRecord
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store, encrypts the provided value and stores it under the provided key
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to access
+    - Name - String - Name of the Encrypted Key-Value store to access
-    - Password - Master Password of the Encrypted Key-Value store to access
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to access
-    - Key - Key of the Encrypted Key-Value record to add
+    - Key - String - Key of the Encrypted Key-Value record to add
-    - Value - Secure String Value of the Encrypted Key-Value record to add
+    - Value - SecureString - Secure String Value of the Encrypted Key-Value record to add
         - Must be provided if RawValue is not
-        - If both are provided, Value is used.
+        - If both are provided, Value is used
-    - RawValue - Raw value of the Encrypted Key-Value record to add
+    - RawValue - String - Raw value of the Encrypted Key-Value record to add
         - Must be provided if Value is not
         - If both are provided, Value is used
 - Inputs - None